Herbs are both beautiful and useful. They require a small amount of effort for great reward.

 Essential culinary herbs.
-Here are a few herbs that many cooks consider essential: Parsley and chives for flavorful garnishes, marjoram for flavoring, basils for both sweet and spicy flavorings, tarragon for its delicate and distinctive flavor, Florence fennel for it sweet swollen stems, sages for their many uses, dill for flavoring, coriander for its seeds and leaves, and thymes for a variety of flavors.
-See the list of how to grow these herbs below and click on your favorites.
+Here are a few herbs that many cooks consider essential: Parsley and chives for flavorful garnishes, sweet marjoram for flavoring, basils for both sweet and spicy flavorings, tarragon for its delicate and distinctive flavor, Florence fennel for its sweet swollen stems, sages for their many flavorful uses, dill for flavoring, coriander for its seeds and leaves, and thymes for a variety of flavors.

 Choose herbs for your area.
 For the greatest success, plant herbs that are adapted to your area—adapted to your garden’s soil, range of temperature, and rainfall.
 Visit a local garden center or talk to friends who grow herbs to find out which herbs grow best in your region.

 Prepare for planting.
 Herbs grow best in well-drained soil rich in organic matter.
-Turn the soil with a spade or small rototiller to the depth of 12 to 18 inches then add well-rotted compost to your planting beds.
+Turn the soil with a spade or garden fork to the depth of 12 to 18 inches then add aged compost to your planting beds.
 Rake the bed smooth before sowing seeds or setting out transplants.

 Supplies you will need to start an herb garden.
 To get your herb garden growing you will need: a spade, garden fork, and tine rake to prepare and turn the soil; seeds, small containers, potting soil, fluorescent light for indoor seed starting, spray bottle to keep seed starting soil moist, and a garden hose.